 The remainder of this paper is organized as follows.
-Section~\ref{sec:IntroEDA} brief{}ly introduces PBIL and the cGA under the umbrella of the $n$-Bernoulli-$\lambda$-EDA framework proposed in~\cite{FriedrichKK16}.
+Section~\ref{sec:IntroEDA} briefly introduces PBIL and the cGA under the umbrella of the $n$-Bernoulli-$\lambda$-EDA framework proposed in~\cite{FriedrichKK16}.
 Our notation for our results is fixed in Section~\ref{sec:Notation}.
-Section~\ref{sec:lower} and Section~\ref{sec:upper} discuss how fast the frequency of a neutral bit approaches the boundaries.
-Section~\ref{sec:lowerP} extends the lower bound results of Section~\ref{sec:lower} to bits that are neutral or have some preference.
+Section~\ref{sec:lower} and Section~\ref{sec:upper} discuss how fast the frequency of a neutral bit position approaches the boundaries.
+Section~\ref{sec:lowerP} extends the lower bound results of Section~\ref{sec:lower} to bit positions that are neutral or have some preference.
 Finally, in Section~\ref{sec:disc} we argue how our results allow to interpret existing research results and how they give hints on how to choose the parameters of these EDAs.